GCT is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 - Try to grow peonies on high grounds or slopes so that they don’t stand on excess water.
-Keep your soil deep enough, fertile.
-Also make sure that the pH is neutral.
+Keep your soil deep enough, and fertile.
+Also, make sure that the pH is neutral.

 - Do not plant peonies near a bigger tree.
-As peonies are smaller than the bigger trees, they may get less nutrition from soil if planted near a large one.
-So, to avoid competition for food, moisture, and light; grow peonies with its friendly plants.
+As peonies are smaller than the bigger trees, they may get less nutrition from the soil if planted near a large one.
+So, to avoid competition for food, moisture, and light; grow peonies with their friendly plants.

-- Provide the plants good shelter from strong winds.
-Otherwise, it can break due to strong pressure of wind as the upper part gets heavier after blooming.
+- Provide the plants with good shelter from strong winds.
+Otherwise, it can break due to the strong pressure of wind as the upper part gets heavier after blooming.